saulpierotti/.dotfiles/README.md

 I am using this repo mainly as a backup and documentation of my configuration.

 # TODO
+* When restarting with redshift on, at reboot redshift is off but the indicator on polybar shows that it is on

 # Notes to Myself